This story is brought to you by THE OKURA PRESTIGE BANGKOK.

 Above: The lovely and fantastic puppet show by the troops at Artist House of Klong Bang Luang.
 For performance details, read above.

-10. Food at Or Tor Kor Market + Chatuchak Market
+10. Eating at Or Tor Kor Market + Shopping at Chatuchak Market

 Visitor Information: MRT: Kamphaeng Phet (with direct access to Or Tor Kor Market) or BTS: Mo Chit (requiring a short walk to Chatuchak Weekend Market).
 For Or Tor Kor: daily from morning around 9.00 – 15.00.
 Chatuchak Weekend Market: Sat-Sun: from morning till late afternoon.

 Above: Chatuchak Weekend Market is a place one can let loose one’s shopping spree.
 This is one of the best places in Bangkok to follow your heart’s desires in all things pretty and crafty.